Senpai-Coders/Senpai-Coders-Astig-Ecommerce/docs/dev/DeveloperGuide.md

    ipconfig
    ```

-3. Extract you downloaded from github.
-After extraction, open the extracted folder Astig-Ecommerce using Visual Studio Code
+3. Extract the downloaded repo from github.
+After extraction, open the extracted folder Senpai-Coders-Astig-Ecommerce using Visual Studio Code

 4. Go to **AstigFront** folder and get the 'env copy' file from Jamiena Franza(Developer of Astig03) and change its name to **'.env'**